Tasos0866/rick-morty-app/README.md

 # RickMortyApp

+All the characters from Rick & Morty in one place!
+Check it out [here](https://tasos0866.github.io/rick-morty-app/home)!

+---

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

 ## Development server